PRIVATE STUDY

 OF LESSON TOPICS

-An internationally acclaimed educator with forty years of university teaching experience, Richard designs a custom-tailored course of study to serve each musician's unique interests and plot a solid path to higher levels of creative expression, technical fluency and theoretical knowledge.
+An internationally acclaimed educator with forty years of university teaching experience, Richard designs a custom-tailored course of study to serve each musician's unique interests and plot a solid path to higher levels of creative expression, technical fluency, mastery of music notation, transcribing and theoretical knowledge.

 Richard teaches all adult musicians: professional, college, pre-college and enthusiasts: